Westpac

-Westpac Banking Corporation, also known as Westpac, is an Australian multinational banking and financial services company headquartered at Westpac Place in Sydney.
+Westpac Banking Corporation is an Australian multinational banking and financial services company headquartered at Westpac Place in Sydney.

 Established in 1817 as the Bank of New South Wales, it acquired the Commercial Bank of Australia in 1981 before being renamed to Westpac Banking Corporation in 1982.
 Westpac is one of Australia's Big Four banks, and is Australia's first and oldest banking institution.
 Its name is a portmanteau of "Western" and "Pacific".

-As of 2024 Westpac has 13 million customers worldwide, and employs around 35,000 people.
+As of 2025 Westpac has 13 million customers worldwide, and employs around 35,000 people.

-In 2022 Westpac held the 53rd position in the "Top 1000 World Banks".

 History

 In 1982 Westpac Banking Corporation was formed by the merger of the Bank of New South Wales and the Commercial Bank of Australia.
 The new name, Westpac, was a portmanteau reflecting its mission of becoming a significant Western Pacific bank.
 The brand name incorporated the "W" that had been the logo of the Bank of New South Wales.
 Subsequent significant events: